-Upon return to Nigeria in September 2007, he joined Templars as the first Partner and Head of the Tax and Regulatory Practice, growing same over a five and a half year period.
-He subsequently went in-house, as General Counsel with African Capital Alliance, Nigeria’s pioneer private equity firm, and thereafter started LeLaw full time in 2015.
-Over his career, Afolabi’s clients include global market leaders, Nigerian blue-chips, high net-worth individuals, and public sector/international agencies.
+Upon return to Nigeria in September 2007, he joined Templars as the first Partner and Head of the Tax and Regulatory Practice, growing the same over a five-and-a-half-year period.
+He subsequently went in-house, as General Counsel with African Capital Alliance, Nigeria’s pioneer private equity firm, and thereafter started LeLaw full-time in 2015.
+Over his career, Afolabi’s clients include global market leaders, Nigerian blue chips, high net-worth individuals, and public sector/international agencies.
 He has also been actively involved in contributing to legal regulatory business discourse through diverse publications (solo and joint) and speaking opportunities at different fora.

 Wow, that is an interesting question!
 Well, I help my clients succeed in the marketplace, helping them achieve their business goals.
 I put my legal and business consulting skills at the disposal of my clients to give them a competitive edge in their businesses.
 We create solutions that save costs, identify and sidestep potential problems and also help them with dispute resolution when necessary.

 How or why did you become a lawyer?

 Growing up I was hugely influenced by the prestige attached to the profession, the awe with which lawyers were held.
 They all appeared very smart and knowledgeable; seeing their advocacy (which then appeared to be all that lawyers do!) was also exciting.
 When I was very young, I used to talk a lot and people would think I was kind of precocious and this boy talks like a lawyer.
 So in a way, the idea began to take root.
 My Dad, however, wanted me to study medicine, but I unilaterally changed my O’Level subjects from Science to Arts just before our WAEC registration once I realised I was not likely to pass Chemistry, Physics and Mathematics.